waterzhaojun/pandapenguin/bloodVessel/readme.md

 After the diameter analysis, run set_vessel_type.m to set each roi's vessel type.
 If you want to edit redefined roi, just run the code again.

+## 12/2/2020
+I am thinking maybe seperate the analysis to different steps will be better.
+One step error wont' let you run the whole process again.
+And it is easier to debug each step.
+The steps are designed as below:

+1. check 3D structure (if it is optune). find the best layers.
+Use optsbx2tif_3d for this step.
+2. extract matrix by using diameter_prepare_mx.
+You need to bint the matrix to 1hz if you did single plate recording. otherwise there will be a big tif file which will cause error.
+3. build reference and mask by diameter_build_refmask.
+4. analyze result.roi by diameter_analysis.